 Ignition software is designed specifically to empower companies to connect any system and any department.
 It lowers the barriers to innovation so companies can forge more powerful connections between technology and systems.

-The key to Ignition’s flexibility is its modular architecture that enables manufacturers to select specific modules to meet their HMI, SCADA or MES (manufacturing execution system) needs.
-They can also select what they need from a suite of MES modules to bridge the gap between their plant floor and their enterprise.
+The key to Ignition’s flexibility is its modular architecture that enables manufacturers to select specific modules to meet their HMI, SCADA, MES (manufacturing execution system), and ERP needs.
+They can also select what they need from a suite of MES modules to bridge the gap between their plant floor and their enterprise to provide the benefits of ERP and MES integration.
 Ignition is Java-based, database-centric and database-agnostic, so it can help the whole company exchange vital information across all levels.

 Innovation is a Choice